OpenSourceWorkflow/generator-kickstart/README.md

 ## What is Kickstart?

-The Kickstart project is more than just a yeoman generator.
-It is an open source workflow for creating the front-end of **websites** or **single page applications**.
-It is continuously tested and improved in an web agency environment.
+The Kickstart project is a yeoman generator.
+But it is also an open source workflow for creating the front-end of **websites** or **single page applications**.
+It is continuously tested and improved in an web agency environment and aims at small to large teams working on the HTML, CSS and JS.

 ### Why use Kickstart?